wessenstam/gts21/dbs/5patch_sql/patch_sql.rst

    A message appears at the top indicating that the operation to update a database has started.
 Click the message to monitor the progress of the operation.
 Alternatively, select **Operations** in the drop-down list of the main menu to monitor the progress of the operation.

 #.
-You can demonstrate the patch process was successful, by opening MS SQL Server Management Studio, and observing the server version and comparing that version with the SQL Server 2016 build versions web page.
+You can demonstrate the patch process was successful, by closing and re-opening MS SQL Server Management Studio, and observing the server version has been upgraded from the RTM - build version `15.0.2000.5` to CU4 - build version `15.0.4033.1`.

    .. figure:: images/4a.png

+We've demonstrated the process of creating just a single Software Profile, and utilizing that to apply a single patch, to a single SQL server.
+Let's imagine the time and effort we've saved using Era for just this example shown here.
+Just for fun, think of the amount of time you think that might take.
+It's ok, just take your best guess.
+Got it?
+Alright.

+What if we were to expand this example to a handful of servers?
+What about dozens?
+More?
+Now consider that Microsoft released eight Cumulative Updates in the spam of just 11 months from releasing SQL Server 2019.

+Remember that guess you made?
+Alright, now take it and multiply it by even a handful of SQL Servers.
+Then consider taking that amount of time, and spending it just on patching SQL Servers once every ~6 weeks on average.

+Think of what else you could be doing to help your company with that time.

+This is only one of many powerful features Nutanix Era brings to the table.